MukhtarKaz/seleniumAutomationProject/README.md

    3.1  To use local project - use custom workspace and put the project path.
    3.2 To trigger from Jenkins select Build-> Invoke top-level maven targets 3.3 In Goals  put your Maven commands (e.g.  mvn test)

+#### How to parameterize Jenkins build to run multiple options
+ For example -  it will help to run on the different browsers through Jenkins without changing source code on the project TO USE PARAMETER browser from Jenkins we use system properties.
+Because mvn -Dbrowser=chrome can be accessed by
+	system.getProperty
+	e.g. String browserName = System.getProperty("browser");

+	TO add parameters in Jenkins
+	projest config -> General -> this project is parameterized -> Choice Parameter Name = e.g. browser
+	Choices = firefox, chrome etc.

+	Then in build config add test -Dbrowser="$browser",   browser is system variable, $browser is jenkins variable with choices

+	To run choose in Build wit parameters.